-Inhaled

-The material is not thought to produce respiratory irritation (as classified by EC Directives using animal models).
-Nevertheless inhalation of vapours, fumes or aerosols, especially for prolonged periods, may produce respiratory discomfort and occasionally, distress.

-Inhalation of vapours may cause drowsiness and dizziness.
-This may be accompanied by narcosis, reduced alertness, loss of reflexes, lack of coordination and vertigo.
+Inhaled Nevertheless inha and occasionally, of Inhalation of vapou material is not thought to produce respiratory irritation (as classified by EC Directives using animal models). ertheless inhalation of vapours, fumes or aerosols, especially for prolonged periods, may produce respiratory discomfort occasionally, distress. lation of vapours may cause drowsiness and dizziness.
+This may be accompanied by narcosis, reduced alertness, loss flexes, lack of coordination and vertigo.
+Ingestion ŭ on of the material may be damaging to the health of the individual.
+Blood concentration: Effects: